This page is for developers who create custom profile field types for BuddyPress, and wish to make them searchable by BP Profile Search.

 If the format of your CPFT is not listed, please let me know (use my Contact page).

-If your field has options, and if they are not stored in the standard (wp_)bp_xprofile_fields table, submit those options too.
+If your field has options, and if they are not stored in the standard (wp_)bp_xprofile_fields table, register those options too.

 2. Display the fields in a search form